 Why You’ll Love These

-It’s very versatile - great marinated, baked or fried.
+Versatile.
+This chickpea tofu is great marinated, baked or fried.

 For more meat-free alternatives recipes try our: pecan taco meat bowl, mushroom burgundy or our oyster mushroom po boy.